 What the Hyper-Advocates don’t understand is that if ALL people do something, then it is ingrained human nature that is highly unlikely to change.
 It is when SOME people do something and others don’t do it, that there is hope to change behaviors.

 In order to draw outside attention, Hyper-Advocates do not want to promote an accurate description of the problem.
 They want to promote an inflated view of the problem.
 They don’t want accurate studies.
 They want inflated studies.

 An effective method to inflate studies is to co-mingle different data while making it appear as through the data is similar.
 For example, “last year in Town X of 50,000 people, there were 1,000 murders and assaults”.
 That sounds like a dangerous town.
 Call in the National Guard.
 But, what if there was only 1 murder, and 999 assaults which all came in the form of spitting?
 In this case, the town doesn’t have a killing problem, it has a spitting problem.

 The issue is that there are vastly different needs and requirements when solving a town wide killing or spitting problem.
 If you really want to solve a problem, you need to know exactly WHAT the problem is, and WHO IS effected by the problem, and WHO is NOT effected.
 The more accurate the information, the better.
-Accuracy provides data needed to solve the problem.
+Accurate data needed to solve the problem.
 That is what epidemiologists do.